paukul/zool/Readme.md

       user = adminuser

 The members are specified as the name of the keyfile containing the key, without the succeeding .pub extension.
 A _group_ groups several keys, a _role_ groups several _servers_.
-A server, well, is a single server. (*Note*: you can have servers in several groups and even in an additional server directive at once)
+A server, well, is a single server. (__Note__: you can have servers in several groups and even in an additional server directive at once)
 Roles and servers can have multiple _keys_.
 The keys can be supplied like in the _group_ directive or if you want to reference to a groups keys, by prepending a _&_ (if you would want to reference the group _devs_ you would use _&devs_).
-You can specify the user/password to use to connect to servers / roles.
+You can optionally specify the user/password to use to connect to servers/roles.
+If those values aren't configured, it defaults to root for the user and an empty password/tries to authenticate with the current users ssh key.

+__NOTE__
-*NOTE* Currently the first appearance of a server in the key file sets its user/password.
+Currently the first appearance of a server in the key file sets its user/password.
 So it is not possible to have multiple key configurations with a different user for a single server.
 That might change soon!

 Security?
 ----------